 We’ll carefully investigate your case to find out who acted negligently and how it caused your accident.
 Then, we’ll assess the full extent of your injuries.
 This includes all the financial losses you’ve incurred: past medical expenses, future medical care, lost wages, diminished earning capacity, and any other kind of financial loss you’ve suffered because of the accident.
 We’ll fight for your compensation to fully cover these losses so you don’t have to worry about affording the recovery you need and how you’re going to support yourself.

-Your Columbia electrocution lawyer will also look into the emotional damages.
+Your Columbia, SC electrocution lawyer will also look into the emotional damages.
 Your mental anguish, emotional distress, pain and suffering, and loss of enjoyment of life are all possible outcomes because of the injuries you’ve sustained.
 We’ll seek full and fair compensation on your behalf.

 Reach Out to The Solomon Law Group Today

 When you’re dealing with serious electrical injuries and losses that happened because of someone else, you deserve to seek justice.
 Our lawyers can help you go over your legal options.
 Schedule a free consultation today so we can begin helping you.
 We’ll take care of the legal side of things so you can focus on recovery and moving forward.